-Sir Lenny is one of the founding members of Comic Relief and since he started it alongside Richard Curtis in 1985 it has gone on to raise over £1 billion through its various campaigns.
+Sir Lenny is one of the founding members of Comic Relief and since he started it alongside Richard Curtis in 1985, it has gone on to raise more than £1 billion through its various campaigns.

 He has previously received two Bafta nominations for The Lenny Henry Show and has been awarded a Lifetime Achievement Award at the British Comedy Awards in 2003.

 This year's Bafta Television Awards will be hosted by Graham Norton and will be broadcast on BBC One at 8pm.